WSIA: History

 In the mid 1970s, a group of students interested in radio gathered in a room used by the college amateur radio station, WB2BAZ, in the C Building of The College of Staten Island's Sunnyside campus.
 They ran some wire to the cafeteria and started spinning records.
-These students worked with the College and applied for an FM license.
+These students worked with the college and applied for an FM license.
 They were granted a construction permit.

 In the late 1970s, a new group of students applied to the Student Government and Association for money to commence construction.
 In 1980 a general manager, Greg Adamo, was hired to handle the daily tasks of the station and coordinate the construction of the station.
 In early 1981, an agreement was reached to acquire an antenna site on Todt Hill which is noted as the tallest point on the East Coast.
 Phone lines were eventually installed for the transmitter.
 The remaining construction of the studio was expedited in the basement of the E Building on the Sunnyside campus.
 On August 31, 1981, WSIA commenced regularly scheduled programming.
-It was the culmination of a tremendous amount of hard work by members of the College and students.
+It was the culmination of a tremendous amount of hard work by members of the college and students.

-For the next 12 years, WSIA languished somewhat invisibly in the E-building basement below the cafeteria at the Sunnyside campus.
-Few people at the college even knew the E-building had a basement or that The College of Staten Island had a radio station.
-However, many people from outside the immediate College community had come to realize just what WSIA was doing.
+For the next 12 years, WSIA languished somewhat invisibly in the E Building basement below the cafeteria at the Sunnyside campus.
+Few people at the college even knew the E Building had a basement or that The College of Staten Island had a radio station.
+However, many people from outside the immediate college community had come to realize just what WSIA was doing.
 With the format in place, WSIA began gaining a reputation for playing music that nobody else on the overcrowded New York radio dial was.

-The founding members of WSIA include Ronald Resnick, Greg Cully, Joe Mininni, Karen Cino, Ace Martin, and Diane T (Champagne) amongst others.
+The founding members of WSIA include Ronald Resnick, Greg Cully, Joe Mininni, Karen Cino, and Diane T (Champagne) among others.

 A number of changes have happened since 1981.
 The station's offices and studios have been enlarged and improved.
-In 1985, the College showed its commitment by picking up the salary of the General Manager.
+In 1985, the college showed its commitment by picking up the salary of the general manager.
 Previously, this had been paid out of student fees.
 The programming has also undergone a number of changes.
 Yet, students have always been committed to two things.
 One, to be new and innovative.
 The other, to serve the Staten Island community.
 Although WSIA was on the cutting edge in playing news music, the station was not highly promoted by the college.
 Most of the station's support was a direct result of its listeners as the station grew in recognition.
 In 1985 and 1986 WSIA was host to two regional conferences of the Intercollegiate Broadcasting Convention Intercollegiate Broadcasting System.

 In 1993, the College of Staten Island moved its entire campus to a larger location.
 This enabled an opportunity for WSIA to obtain a state-of-the-art facility.
 The facility now houses a 64 track recording studio, multiple broadcast booths/rooms and full office space for its staff.
 The recording studio also houses musical instruments such as guitars, pianos, turntables, and much more.